digital-craftsman-de/cqs-routing/docs/examples/handler-wrapper.md

 ## Silence exceptions

+> ⭐ This handler wrapper is supplied with this package.

 When the `catch` method of a handler wrapper is executed, the exception is returned at the end.
 If it's the last handler wrapper that should handle it, it must return `null` instead.

 This logic is what is used with our silent exception wrapper.
 With it, exceptions are checked against a specific exception list (defined through a parameter as part of the route).
 When an exception matches, the exception is not returned and therefore doesn't bubble up the chain.